chanb/chanb.github.io/_pages/about.md

 ### Updates

 Jan.
+27, 2025: Our [paper](https://papers.starslab.ca/vpace/) on hierarchical example-based control has been accepted to ICRA 2025!

+Jan.
 22, 2025: Our [paper](https://openreview.net/forum?id=aKJr5NnN8U) on understanding when in-context learning emerges has been accepted to ICLR 2025!

 Dec.
 2, 2024: I will be teaching Artificial Intelligence (CSCD84) at the University of Toronto Scarborough as a sessional lecturer.
 For students taking this course, please contact me via [**chanb@cs.toronto.edu**](mailto:chanb@cs.toronto.edu).